ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-grpc-service-with-ballerina.md

 ```
 > **Note:** The sample service definition is taken from the quick start guide on the gRPC official site.

 Let’s start implementing a Ballerina service and client for the above definition.
-Create a new service definition file (i.e., `helloworld.proto`) in which you want to create the project.
+Create a new service definition file (i.e., `helloworld.proto`) in which you want to create the project and copy the above service definition.

 ## Implementation